Milton Abbas Local History Group

 Landscape or field archaeology might also prove useful for determining the layout of the dwellings, roads and fields in Anglo-Saxon and medieval times.

-LIDAR data covering the whole of England will soon be freely available.
-We need to download this onto a GIS.
+LIDAR data covering the whole of England is now freely available.
+Steve Griffin has download this data onto a GIS.

 Maps